-As described in more detail in Chapter 2, renewable energy actions include operation of new facilities, including wind, solar thermal, solar PV, geothermal, solid-fuel biomass, biogas, solar thermal steam production, hydrogen, pumped storage, battery storage, small hydroelectric systems, and natural gas turbines.
-Actions also include installation of new natural gas capacity to serve load and for grid reliability as more renewable power enters the electricity system.
-The operation of wind, solar thermal, and solar PV energy systems would occur over large expanses of land (i.e., acres).
+As described in more detail in Chapter 2, renewable energy actions include operation of new facilities, including wind, solar thermal, solar PV, geothermal, solid-fuel biomass, biogas, solar thermal steam production, hydrogen, pumped storage, battery storage, and small hydroelectric systems.
+The operation of wind, solar thermal, and solar PV energy systems would occur over large acreages of land.
 The reduction in oil and gas extraction could result in equipment being decommissioned.
 Compliance responses associated with equipment being decommissioned could include the use of equipment and materials associated with capping or plugging oil and gas wells, such as cement and mechanical plugs.
 Reclamation activities, such as contouring topsoil and revegetation, might be necessary to restore well sites after wells are capped or plugged.
 Equipment at oil and gas facilities (e.g., tanks, steam generators, boilers, compressors, gathering lines, flares) would need to be removed and repurposed, recycled, or disposed of.
 Additional compliance responses might include the decommissioning of some natural gas processing plants and power plants, as well as the decommissioning and remediation of produced water ponds.
 Drilling of new wells and workovers of existing wells may also decrease or terminate as a compliance response.